Oldsmobile: Marketing themes

 The strong public relations efforts by GM in the 1950s was epitomized in the Motorama, a "one company" auto show extravaganza.
 Millions of Americans attended, in a spirit not unlike a "mini-World's Fair".
 Every GM division had a "Dream Car".
 Oldsmobile's dream/concept car was called "The Golden Rocket".

-The Dr. Oldsmobile theme was one of Oldsmobile's most successful marketing campaigns in the early '70s, it involved fictional characters created to promote the wildly popular 442 muscle car.
+The Dr. Oldsmobile theme was one of Oldsmobile's most successful marketing campaigns in the early '70s, it involved fictional characters created to promote the popular 442 muscle car.
 'Dr. Oldsmobile' was a tall lean professor type who wore a white lab coat.
 His assistants included 'Elephant Engine Ernie' who represented the big block 455 Rocket engine.
 'Shifty Sidney' was a character who could be seen swiftly shifting his hand using a Hurst shifter.

 'Wind Tunnel Waldo' had slicked back hair that appeared to be constantly wind blown.
-He represented Oldsmobile's wind tunnel testing, that produced some of the sleekest designs of the day.
+He represented Oldsmobile's wind tunnel testing.
 Another character included 'Hy Spy' who had his ear to the ground as he checked out the competition.

 A public relations campaign in the late 1980s proclaimed that this was "not your father's Oldsmobile."
 The company produced a series of television ads during this time; said ads featured the offspring of various celebrities, and sometimes the celebrity in question.
 These ads included: